NeuralEnsemble/elephant/doc/style_guide.rst

         backticks, e.g. :math:`x^2 + y^2 = z^2`.

-        To refer to a paper in which formula is described, use the expression 'see [1]_' - it will become an interactive link on the readthedocs website.
+        To refer to a paper in which formula is described, use the expression "see [1]_" - it will become an interactive link on the readthedocs website.
         The underscore after the closing bracket is mandatory for the link to work.

-        To refer to a note in the "Notes" section, simply write 'see Notes [1]'
+        To refer to a note in the "Notes" section, simply write "see Notes [1]".

         Variable, module, function, and class names should be written between single back-ticks (`kernels.AlphaKernel`), NOT *bold*.

         For common modules such as Numpy and Quantities, use the notation according to the import statement.
 For example:
-        "this function uses `np.diff`", not "`numpy.diff`".
+        "this function uses `np.diff`", not "uses `numpy.diff`".

         Prefixes for common packages in Elephant are the following: